Ursys/PythonClassRepository/README.md

     git add <file> (this adds the files to commit) git commit -am "commit message" (this adds the message to the commit) git push (this pushes the file to GitHub)

+To pull changes from GitHub:
+    git pull (updates cloud9 with latest GitHub files)